 Market-based sourcing.
 Nonresident taxpayers must apportion their business income from sales of services and intangible property according to market-based sourcing principles rather than cost of performance.
 See ORS 314.665, 314.666, and OAR 150-314-0435.

 Payment options.
 We accept tax payments by check, money order, debit card, and credit card.
 See “Payments and refunds" in Publication OR-17.

 Direct deposit.
 Instead of receiving your refund check in the mail, you may have your refund deposited directly into your account that accepts electronic deposits.
 See "Direct deposit of refund" in "Payments and refunds" in Publication OR-17.
 You can also have your refund deposited directly into an Oregon College or MFS 529 Savings Plan account.
 You may choose up to four accounts.
 See our full-year and part-year/nonresident booklets for more information.

 Minimum refund.
 Under Oregon law, the minimum refund that can be issued is $1.

 Minor child's return and signature.
 If your child must file a tax return, you may sign the child's name as their legal agent.
 Sign the child's name and then write “By (your signature), parent (or legal guardian) for minor child."

 Additional exemption credits.
-Additional exemption credits for severely disabled taxpayers and for filing status are available.
+Additional exemption credits for severely disabled taxpayers and for disabled children aren't available for taxpayers whose AGI is more than $100,000, regardless of filing status.
 For more information, see “Exemption credit" in Publication OR-17.

 Registered domestic partners (RDPs).
 For Oregon tax purposes, same-sex RDPs are treated the same as married couples.
-References to “spouse” include RDPs.
+References to “spouse" in our instructions include RDPs.